galaxyxone/openlinks/README.md

 ### Using IPFS and the IPFS public gateway, easily create personalized web-pages with user defined hyperlinks(photos, article, recipe, social post).

+- Make sure IPFS Node is powered on
 - Login to the app, add your links and create your own website link using IPFS.
 User is returned a CID and link.
 - Login to openlinks.io again to change the website anytime(users website link is updated with a new one).